oqolarte/oblong/content/project/old-computer.md

 I initially opted for [dwm](https://dwm.suckless.org), because that's my favorite.
-However, everytime I boot into it, the X Server seems to hang...?
+However, every time I boot into it, the X Server seems to hang...?
 At this point, it would only respond when I switch to tty (`ctrl + alt + F1`).
 Since I couldn't---*don't* have the patience---to figure it out,